ecmwf/ecmwf-opendata/README.md

 The `Client.retrieve()` method takes request as input and will retrieve the corresponding data from the server and write them in the user's target file.

-A request is a list of keyword/value pairs use to select the desired data.
+A request is a list of keyword/value pairs used to select the desired data.
 It is possible to specify a list of values for a given keyword.

 The request can either be specified as a dictionary: